ouspg/CompSec/Lab5_ChipWhisperer/README.md

 In this task you will learn basic fault injection to device to make it behave unintended way: Skipping login prompts, overreading buffers and injecting faults to encryption algorithms to reveal private key are all possible with skilled glitching!

 Remember to attach SMA cable tod glitch ports of the device before starting.

+> Remember to use `PLATFORM = 'CW303'` as platform setting when you compile your code for the target

 ## A) Introduction to clock glitch attacks